guptavishu1000/Smart-Attendance-System/README.md

 # Smart-Attendance-System

 I am Vishesh Gupta, student at IIT(BHU),Varanasi.
-This project has been as Mentee of Microsoft Engage 2022 Program.
+This project is made under the Microsoft Engage 2022 Program as Mentee.

 It is a smart attendance taking system where attendance is taken by showing up the face only.It is Windows OS based Desktop Application.
 Initially user need to register themself which takes upto 20-30 images of user at the moment of registeration.
 After the registeration process is over now you can you your attendance of any subject by clicking on `Take attendence` tab of home page.User can give his/her attendance then attendance sheet would available at the end.